Frequently Asked Questions

 If you still have questions or challenge us to deliver the awe, please, contact us to learn more: firstname.lastname@example.org

 No we are not.
 While we appreciate and respect our recruiter friends and even work with the best of them, we stand fundamentally different.
-For one, we do not charge by the head.
-We take a long-term strategic Talent Attraction approach where we partner with the hiring manager, department, and leadership team reviewing and updating the entire new talent pipeline, candidate experience, and effective onboarding with a focus on ROI, long-term retention, development, and lifetime value of an engaged employee that is a business-cycle fit, role fit, culture fit, value fit, and motivation fit.
+We take a long-term strategic Talent Attraction approach in which we partner with the company stakeholders, and manage the entire new talent pipeline, candidate experience, and effective onboarding.
+Since we continue to partner with the company on Talent Management after hire, we are able to focus on ROI, long-term retention, development, and lifetime value.
+We focus on recruiting an engaged employee that is a business-cycle fit, role fit, culture fit, value fit, and motivation fit.

 Fairly.
 We adopted a subscription-type model that looks like what you’d expect with a SaaS company, by using packages that involve ranges.
 These ranges for the monthly pricing take into account headcount, revenue, and company age, due to these categories as triggers and identifiers of complexity.
 There’s also individual “add-ons” or one-off services and projects that can also be requested.